jdesrosiers/todo-api/README.md

 The other interesting part of this example is the use of `rel` "edit" and `schema` together.
 When using "edit", the target schema that our request must conform to is the schema of the document being edited.
 But, including the `schema` keyword also means that the request must conform to that schema.
-It's not clear whether the `schema` keyword should be an override for the schema the request must conform to or in addition to the schema the request must conform to.
-If it's the later, we have a solution for supporting operations!
-The `schema` keyword would then serve to constrain the general "edit" operation into a more specific "complete-task" operation.
+Jsonary gives the `schema` keyword priority and overrides the behavior defined for the "edit" relation.
+However, if requests had to validate against both the current schema *and* the `schema` schema, we have a solution for supporting operations!
+The `schema` keyword in the example would then serve to constrain the general "edit" operation into a more specific "complete-task" operation.